Image courtesy of Environmental Leadership Team 2026

 -

-Upgrade effluent from the Bisbee wastewater treatment plant from Class B to Class A
+Upgrade Bisbee Wastewater Treatment Plant from Class B to Class A effluent discharge

 -

-Construct a sulfur mitigation plant (by AWC) to reduce sulfate concentrations
+Construct a sulfur mitigation system (at the location of Bisbee's existing Wastewater Treatment Plant) to reduce sulfate concentrations

 -